mapfde/cieb/CompIndex/CompIndex-generated.md

    * Cleaning and reconciling RDF data
       * Cleans a dataset by finding and correcting errors, removing duplicates and unwanted data
    * Mapping and enriching RDF data
+      * Uses available resources for named entity recognition, extraction, and reconciliation

 ### Interacting with RDF Data